RootSprout/Exsh/README.md

 ---

-Welcome to **Exsh**, an Unix like shell written in pure C. This project mimics the core behavior of Unix shells — covering command parsing, pipes, input/output redirection, process creation with `fork()`, and execution using `execvp()`.
+Welcome to **Exsh**, A Unix like shell written in pure C. This project mimics the core behavior of Unix shells — covering command parsing, pipes, input/output redirection, process creation with `fork()`, and execution using `execvp()`.

 🔬 Designed for learning, OS-level process management, and understanding how real shells like Bash work.